-If you are considering submitting an application to Youngstown State University, the regular decision application deadline is August 1 and the application fee is $45.
+If you are considering submitting an application to Youngstown State University, the deadline for Fall 2023 admissions is August 1 and the application fee is $45.

 |Mean Unweighted GPA||3.5|